Entangling Quantum Memories via Heralded Photonic Bell Measurement: Detailed Derivation of Entangled QM State

 \textit{State after beamsplitter:} For the beamsplitter interaction, we have to consider two copies of entangled states in Eq.~\eqref{eq:ent_st_dual1}.
-Considering two standard balanced beamsplitters, the output state has four main components (1) no photons will be detected by the detectors (2) only one photon will be detected any of the detectors, (3) two photons detect a single photon each, and (4) photon bunching is observed.
+Considering two standard balanced beamsplitters, the output state has four main components (1) no photons will be detected by ideal detectors (2) at most one photon is detected by a single detector, (3) two detectors detect a single photon each, and (4) multi-photon detection events are observed.
+These components are respectively given as ---

-The final state is obtained by projecting the photonic modes $A,k \text{ and } B,k$ to the states $\ket{0,0,1,1},\ket{0,1,1,0},\ket{1,0,0,1}$ or $\ket{1,1,0,0}$.
+The final state is obtained by projecting the photonic modes $A,k \text{ and } B,k$ to the states $\ket{0,0,1,1},\,\ket{0,1,1,0},\,\ket{1,0,0,1}$ or $\ket{1,1,0,0}$.
 We then trace out the environment modes to obtain the final spin-spin state,